Rudolf Steiner College

 Q. What kind of training do Waldorf teachers receive?
 How well qualified are they?

-A. Waldorf teachers typically get their training at special Anthroposophical institutions — such as Rudolf Steiner College — that specialize in preparing teachers to work in the Waldorf system.
-Much of this preparation involves the study of methods and techniques, but a core component is study of Rudolf Steiner's occult texts such as AN OUTLINE OF OCCULT SCIENCE and HOW TO KNOW HIGHER WORLDS.
+A. Waldorf teachers typically get their training at Anthroposophical institutions — such as Rudolf Steiner College — that specialize in preparing teachers to work in the Waldorf system.
+Much of this preparation involves the study of instructional methods and techniques, but usually a core component is study of Rudolf Steiner's occult texts such as AN OUTLINE OF OCCULT SCIENCE and HOW TO KNOW HIGHER WORLDS.
 A concerted effort is usually made to ensure that new Waldorf teachers will be well versed in, and committed to, Rudolf Steiner's mystical visions.

 For more information, see